-Per regulations, we can not accept copies of tax returns for verification purposes, except in rare, special circumstances.
-Therefore, if tax and income data are requested, students should either update the FAFSA application by using the IRS Data Retrieval Tool within the online FAFSA website –or- provide an official IRS Tax Return Transcript.
+Per regulations, we can now accept copies of tax returns for verification purposes.
+Therefore, if tax and income data are requested, students can update the FAFSA application by using the IRS Data Retrieval Tool within the online FAFSA website, provide an official IRS Tax Return Transcript, or provide a signed copy of the Federal Tax Return.
 A free IRS Tax Return Transcript may be obtained directly from the IRS by online request, by calling 1-800-908-9946, or by completing and mailing Form 4506-T, Request for Transcript of Tax Return, selecting the “Return Transcript” option.
 Further information about IRS tax return transcripts can be found at www.IRS.gov.

 Verification will be completed when all required information is received.
 Your financial aid will not show as anticipated or be disbursed until all submitted documentation has been verified and the U.S. Department of Education has received and accepted any changes to the original FAFSA data.